Poached Salmon with Lemon Dill Sauce

 What to Serve with Poached Salmon

-There is an endless array of ideas on what to serve with poached salmon with lemon dill sauce.
+There is an endless array of ideas for what to serve with poached salmon and lemon-dill sauce.
 A staple choice is to serve it with garlic sauteed spinach, cucumber salad, sauteed green beans, and roasted butternut squash.

 If you prefer it, you can also serve poached salmon with quinoa or rice.